CAMmag logo

 at the 1960 Earls Court Show

-The two show models really did grace the hallowed halls of Earls Court in November 1960, on Stand 83, though they were merely listed among "Auto-VAP, Capri, Como, Honda, Laverda, Lynx, Velo-VAP".
-No launch announcement, no press release - just a couple of cats in the crowd, and probably few people even noticed they were there.
+The two show models really did grace the hallowed halls of Earls Court in November 1960, on Stand 83, though they were merely listed among ‘Auto-VAP, Capri, Como, Honda, Laverda, Lynx, Velo-VAP’.
+No launch announcement, no press release—just a couple of cats in the crowd, and probably few people even noticed they were there.
 It was almost as if there was no real interest in actually selling the Lynx, so what had happened?

-Stand 83 didn't even represent the Barton works, but bore the name of Scootamatic Ltd with a London office, Sales & Service Headquarters in Nottingham, and 7 regional service centres (interestingly, one of these was located at National Works, Hounslow, the former Dunkley site).
-Formed by the management of Elswick-Hopper, Scootamatic was a new company specially set up to handle sales of the above listed imported mopeds and scooters (though they actually declined the Honda, thinking it wouldn't sell - a bit like Decca Records failing to sign The Beatles!)
+Stand 83 didn’t even represent the Barton works, but bore the name of Scootamatic Ltd with a London office, Sales & Service Headquarters in Nottingham, and seven regional service centres (interestingly, one of these was located at National Works, Hounslow, the former Dunkley site).
+Formed by the management of Elswick–Hopper, Scootamatic was a new company specially set up to handle sales of the above listed imported mopeds and scooters (though they actually declined the Honda, thinking it wouldn’t sell—a bit like Decca Records failing to sign The Beatles!)
 Having finally estimated the Lynx at a manufactured cost of £58, it was coming out significantly more than the purchase cost of factoring a comparative Auto-VAP (the Caravelle model was actually being listed for £56 13s 0d at this time), so it looked like the obvious decision had already been made.
-In terms of wider practicalities, the two Lynx were no more than display models and no capable tooling existed to actually make them.
+In terms of wider practicalities, the two Lynxes were no more than display models and no capable tooling existed to actually make them.
 Scootamatic was hardly in a position to accept any orders for them at the show!

 Cutting from Power & Pedal

-Despite this, the 'Scootamatic Lynx' appeared in the December 1960 'Market Guide' of Power and Pedal, listed at £63 0s 0d.
+Despite this, the ‘Scootamatic Lynx’ appeared in the December 1960 Market Guide of Power and Pedal, listed at £63 0s 0d.

 Though it was planned to run the two frame side covers and both side-panels on Elswick’s 90 ton press, in reality it would have been difficult to see Elswick finding the financial justification required for the considerable outlay to cover the cost of the full tooling suite.
 Besides which, the model panel forms were still not even developed for practical production manufacture!
 Maybe, if Elswick had decided to go with the basic, original prototype format a bit earlier, then things could have been different.
 The rigid cycle forks and simple fittings would have been much more economic, well within the general manufacturing capability, and without the crippling tooling outlay.